Frequently Asked Questions

 Q: So, how do I join?

 A: To help manage availability of the aircraft, our club bylaws limit the size of our club to 15 members per airplane: since we own three planes, our membership cap is currently 45.
-Because of the club's popularity, we usually have a waiting list to join.

-Contact the club by e-mail to see if we have any current openings or to get on the waiting list.
-Club officers can also schedule a visit for you to see our aircraft and facilities in person!
+to see if we have any current openings or to get on the waiting list.
+(NOTE: You must